carghir/inertia-transfer/README.md

 ### E. Frequency step-down test
-With the load at $0.95p.u.$, we evaluate the response to a grid frequency step of $-1Hz$.
+With the load at $0.95p.u.$, we evaluate the response to a infinite bus $v_{grid}$ frequency step of $-1Hz$.
 The stiff and weak grid cases are presented in Fig. E1 and Fig. E2, respectively.
 Note that in both frequency tests, a step of $1Hz$ is an extreme case and represents a change in drivetrain power of approx. $0.02p.u.$, a difference which is seen at the end of the transient.

 ![Fig E1:](fig/Stiff_freqstep_down.png)
 *Fig. E1: Grid frequency step down, stiff grid response.
 In this case we see a very similar performance between the two approaches and when compared to the frequency step-up in Fig. C2.*